Search and Hit Enter

 Personally, I find a tiny bit of oil helps to ensure you can flip the haloumi without drama.
 I use vegetable or olive, but any will do.

 Once the pan is hot and oiled, add a test haloumi.
-This way you can determine whether the pan was hot enough for a clean flip and whether the heat is too high.
+This way you can determine whether the pan was hot enough for a clean flip and whether the heat is hot but not too hot.
 Give the haloumi 10-20 seconds before flipping and adjust the heat accordingly.

 For the best haloumi experience, cook it last and serve it hot.
 Cold haloumi becomes drier and rubbery.
 If you are haloumi obsessed, assemble the whole salad and then cook the haloumi before serving immediately.